 Our client Sharon had invited people to a special party and was really stunned by how many people didn’t show up.

-I’m aware that sickness and emergencies happen all the time, it’s possible a few people had a genuine reason for not being there, but 19?
+I’m aware that sicknesses and emergencies happen all the time, it’s possible a few people had a genuine reason for not being there, but 19?

 Arrogant Annie and Entitled Eddie

-The arrogant and entitled rude guest may not impact food waste and may not have been that bad for Sharon’s situation but they are people who impact our lives and hearts if it was a wedding for example.
+The arrogant and entitled rude guest may not impact food waste and may not have been that bad for Sharon’s situation but they are people that we come across from time to time, sometimes in our own families and they impact our lives and hearts.
+Let's say the event is a wedding for example.

 Annie has an invite to her cousin's wedding, she checks the date in her calendar, she has nothing planned, but Annie considers herself a popular woman and her company is in demand.
 She’s really not sure whether committing to her cousin’s wedding is the best use of her time and she decides not to R.S.V.P. keeping her options open.